-Identity fraud occurs when an individual assumes another person’s identity in order to access resources or obtain credit and other benefits in that person’s name.
+Identity theft occurs when an individual assumes another person’s identity in order to access resources or obtain credit and other benefits in that person’s name.
 The main benefits that motivate thieves are obtaining government benefits, having a clean criminal record, and acquiring financial and materialistic gains.

-2. Your identity can be stolen in many ways:
+2. Your identity can be stolen in many ways.

 - Practice safe computing by ensuring that you are only responding to emails from senders that you know.
 As well, do not trust all websites or be fooled by special offers that seem too good to be true.

-Identity fraud is more common than you may think.
+Identity theft is more common than you may think.
 Make sure you are extra careful with your personal information and financial records.
 Take a look at our identity theft educational resources for more information about protecting yourself.